The Fixy story

 -

-In order to build grass roots engagement, Resource Futures carried out initial meetings with repair cafes assessing where and how they would like support.
-The name was chosen through a public vote to create early publicity momentum and an approachable brand identity was developed in conjunction with SWP
+In order to build grass roots engagement, Resource Futures carried out initial meetings with repair groups assessing where and how they would like support.
+The name was chosen through a public vote to create early publicity momentum and an approachable brand identity was developed in conjunction with SWP, now part of Somerset Council.

 -